mikr13/superfill.ai/development/decisions.md

 - **Rationale**: Ensures the extension remains functional even if API keys are missing or AI service is down
 - **Alternatives**: Require AI to work, show error only
 - **Trade-offs**: Maintains dual system but provides better user experience and reliability

-### Decision**: Use TanStack Form instead of react-hook-form for TASK-008

-- **Rationale**: Better integration with modern React patterns, improved TypeScript support, more flexible validation
-- **Alternatives**: react-hook-form (removed), native form state
-- **Trade-offs**: New API to learn, but better developer experience and performance

 ### Decision**: Use @tanstack/react-virtual for TASK-010 instead of pagination